Stomach Noise Fetish

 - Belly Fetish32/100Abdominal Partialism · Body Parts & PartialismAbdominal partialism is a strong erotic focus on the belly and stomach area.
 Preferences vary widely, from toned or soft midriffs to the navel itself, and may include gentle touch of the region.
 It is a benign variation in consenting adults.32

-- Earwax Fetish8/100Cerumenophilia · Body Functions & FluidsA rare sexual interest in earwax (cerumen) or in the act of ear cleaning: its texture, warmth or scent, or the intimate, trusting, caretaking ritual of tending to another person's ear.8
+- Earwax Fetish8/100Cerumenophilia · Body Functions & FluidsA rare sexual interest in earwax (cerumen) or in the act of ear cleaning: the substance's texture, warmth or scent, or the intimate, trusting, caretaking ritual of tending to another person's ear.8

-- Smegma Fetish2/100Body Functions & FluidsA very rare erotic interest in smegma, the natural secretion that collects under the foreskin or around the genitals.
-A minor expression of musk, bodily-secretions, and uncleanliness fetishism rather than a recognised clinical condition.2
+- Smegma Fetish2/100Body Functions & FluidsA very rare erotic interest in smegma, the natural secretion that collects under the foreskin or around the clitoral hood.
+A minor expression of musk, bodily-secretions and uncleanliness fetishism rather than a recognised clinical condition.2

 - Breath Fetish19/100Halitophilia · Body Functions & FluidsHalitophilia is an erotic interest in a partner's breath: its warmth, sound, scent and the intimacy of feeling it against the skin.
 A rare, scent-oriented interest with a small online following, usually framed as one facet of a wider attraction to natural body scent.19